Get to know the Great Lakes

 Listen to the engineers and staff with Wisconsin Sea Grant and the educators and students in the Racine (WI) Unified School District have to say about their community.

-Adam Bechle, coastal engineering specialist with Wisconsin Sea Grant explores what his speciality means for the Great Lakes watershed.
+Adam Bechle, coastal engineering specialist with Wisconsin Sea Grant explores what his specialty means for the Great Lakes watershed.

 Contaminants of Emerging Concern